Quick Answer

 The Permit Process

 The building permit approval process in Ontario follows a standardized sequence mandated by the Building Code Act, though timelines vary by municipality and project complexity.
-Understanding each phase helps contractors plan project schedules and identify potential bottlenecks.
-The OBC requires municipalities to issue or refuse permits within prescribed timeframes—typically 10 business days for houses and small buildings (Part 9), and 15 business days for large buildings (Part 3).
+The OBC requires municipalities to issue or refuse permits within prescribed timeframes—10 business days for houses and small buildings (Part 9), and 15 business days for large buildings (Part 3).
+These clocks only start when applications are deemed complete, and most initial submissions require revisions.

-The typical timeline proceeds as follows: Week 0-1: Submit complete application package with all required documents and fee payment; application receives intake number and is assigned to plans examiner.
-Week 1-2: Initial completeness review; 65% of applications receive deficiency notice requesting additional information or clarified details.
-Week 2-4: Resubmission of revised documents addressing deficiencies; applications may cycle through 2-3 revision rounds.
+Weeks 0–1: Submit complete application package with all required documents and fee payment; application receives intake number and is assigned to a plans examiner.
+Weeks 1–2: Initial completeness review; 65% of applications receive a deficiency notice requesting additional information or clarified details.

 Inspection Stages

 Ontario's building code mandates specific inspection points throughout construction to verify compliance before subsequent work conceals critical building elements.
 Missing required inspections can result in costly exposure of completed work, stop-work orders, or permit revocation.
 Inspectors verify that construction matches approved drawings and meets OBC requirements, with particular attention to life safety systems, structural integrity, and building envelope performance.
-Most municipalities now offer online inspection booking and automated notification systems, though 48-hour notice is typically required.

-Failed inspections require correction and re-inspection, with re-inspection fees ranging from $200-$460 depending on the municipality.
+Most municipalities now offer online inspection booking and automated notification systems, though 48-hour advance notice is typically required.
+Failed inspections require correction and re-inspection, with re-inspection fees ranging from $215–$490 depending on the municipality in 2026.

 | Inspection Stage | When Required | What Inspectors Verify |